Yoga Teacher Training Course – level 3 (YTTC- Level 3)

 Please download the application form, print it, fill all the required information, scan it and then send the completed application form to firstname.lastname@example.org

-A copy of the diploma of YTTC certificate should be sent with the application form.
+A copy of the diploma of YTTC level -1 should be sent with the application form.

-Once the filled up application form is received and accepted, the applicants will be informed of how to remit the deposit payment.
+Once the filled up application form is received and accepted, the applicants will be informed of how to proceed further in the registration process.

 Indian nationals : To finish the formality of registration one has to send a non-refundable deposit donation of Rs 5000

-Non-Indian nationals : To finish the formality of registration one has to send a non-refundable deposit donation of USD 300.
+Non-Indian or non-resident Indian nationals : To finish the formality of registration one has to send a non-refundable deposit donation of USD 300.